Depth-graded motivic multiple zeta values: Polynomial representations

 In particular, $\{ . , .\}: \PP_r \times \PP_s \rightarrow \PP_{r+s}$, and $\PP=\bigoplus_{r\geq 1} \PP_r $ is a bigraded Lie algebra. \end{prop} \begin{proof} A straightforward calculation from $(\ref{circformula})$ and definition $(\ref{Iharadef})$ gives

 where the summation indices are taken modulo $r+s+1$.
-The Jacobi identity for $\{., .\}$ is straightforward after identifying its terms with the set of double cuts in a polygon. \end{proof} A similar dihedral symmetry was also found by Goncharov \cite{GG}; the interpretation of the dihedral reflections as antipodes may or may not be new.
+The Jacobi identity for $\{., .\}$ is automatic since the Ihara action is an action, but can also be proved very easily by identifying its terms with the set of double cuts in a polygon (see \cite{Anatomy}.) \end{proof} A similar dihedral symmetry was also found by Goncharov \cite{dihedral}; the interpretation of the dihedral reflections as antipodes may or may not be new.
 Since the Ihara action is, by definition, compatible with the shuffle product, it follows from lemma \ref{lemtrans} that translation invariance is preserved by the Ihara bracket.
-Alternatively, one can check that $(\ref{parsums})$ is preserved by the bracket:
+One can also easily verify this by direct computation:

 \begin{defn} Let $\overline{\PP}_r \subset \PP_r $ denote the subspace of polynomials which satisfy $(\ref{goodcyclicpolys})$ and are invariant under translation, and write $\overline{\PP}= \bigoplus_{r \geq 1} \overline{\PP}_r$. \end{defn}